16 Signs You’re Smarter Than You Give Yourself Credit For

 15. You have a wide range of interests.

-16. You appreciate solitude.
+16. You appreciate having time to yourself.